kssteven418/BigLittleDecoder/README.md

-# Big Little Transformer Decoder (BiLD)
+# Speculative Decoding with Big Little Decoder (BiLD)

-This repo implements Big Little Decoder (BiLD) on top of the [HuggingFace](https://github.com/huggingface/transformers) framework.
+This repo implements Speculative Decoding with Big Little Decoder (BiLD) on top of the [HuggingFace](https://github.com/huggingface/transformers) framework.

 Check out the [paper](https://arxiv.org/abs/2302.07863) for more details.